RupeshKashyap/Design-Pattern/README.md

 		c.
 Composite : Composite Account
 		d.
 Client : Client Class
 		e.
 We will get balance of all acount for a person

+8. Decorator Design Pattern
+	1. Properties
+		a.Structural Design Pattern
+		b.
+Used when we want to modify functionality of an object at runtime,it should not change individual functionality.
+		c. i.e. Adding diferent functionality in Dress